Responding to a civil lawsuit

 Forms and instructions

 Washington LawHelp has guides with instructions to help you respond to a debt collection lawsuit.
-The material is general enough to use in many other types of cases:
+The material may be customized to use in many other types of cases:

 If you are served with a lawsuit, Washington LawHelp has a Notice of Appearance that you can use to say that you want to defend yourself and get notice of anything else that happens in the case: